 A User’s Guide to Trade Marks and Passing Off

-A User's Guide to Trade Marks and Passing Off, fourth edition focuses on the current law relating to the protection of registered trademarks and certain related rights.
-This includes registered trade marks, well-known trade marks, certification marks, collective marks, protested geographical origin indicators, international conventions, and Passing off.
+Focuses on the current law relating to the protection of registered trademarks and certain related rights.
+This includes registered trade marks, well-known trade marks, certification marks, collective marks, protested geographical origin indicators, international conventions, and passing off.

 There is clear explanation of the underlying principles and concepts with a breakdown of procedural matters, thereby helping to tie the different areas together.

 - Kit-Kat - when can 3D shape marks benefit from ‘acquired distinctiveness’?

 - Whether colours may form part of 3D shape marks - Louboutin

 - Limitations on the own-name defence

 - Calculation of damages, and the availability of blocking injunctions